A pill with a needle inside? Researchers say it might be the answer for insulin users

 The researchers said in the statement that they had tested the device, dubbed a “self-orienting millimeter-scale actuator,” in pigs and had been able to deliver 5 milligrams of insulin, which is comparable to a dose that a patient with Type 2 diabetes needs.

 People could take single pills or multiple pills.

 The researchers noted that they designed the pill with a special shape to ensure that it will fall and then orient itself at the bottom of the stomach so that the needle is facing toward the stomach lining rather than the stomach’s inside.
 The inspiration for the shape came from the leopard tortoise, found in Africa, and the shape was further refined by computer modeling.

 Research is continuing to further develop the pill.

 Giovanni Traverso, an assistant professor at Brigham and Women’s Hospital, also a senior author, said in the statement, “Our motivation is to make it easier for patients to take medication, particularly medications that require an injection.
 The classic one is insulin, but there are many others.”

 Outside experts said the device may well be a viable solution.
-“It’s a very new concept and a really cool idea,” said Edith Mathiowitz, a professor of medical science and engineering at Brown University, told The New York Times.
+“It’s a very new concept and a really cool idea,” Edith Mathiowitz, a professor of medical science and engineering at Brown University, told The New York Times.